 With the right launch readiness tool, teams can be confident that all of the issues identified above are flagged up in real time and added to a knowledge base that continues to inform launch activities as the product roll-out evolves from market to market.

-The right tool will also reinforce a consistent and transparent launch readiness framework, ensuring it is fully incorporated into all related business activities across brands and therapy areas.
+The right product launch software will also reinforce a consistent and transparent launch readiness framework, ensuring it is fully incorporated into all related business activities across brands and therapy areas.
 Moreover, it can help to measure how and to what extent this launch framework is being embraced and applied throughout the organisation.

 These should be privileged over administrative distractions such as collecting, processing, formatting and consolidating data.
 At the same time, key personnel should develop a global knowledge base for ongoing company-wide insights into policy or regulatory changes.

-A fully aligned launch framework, with the right tools to ensure it is activated and updated in real time across functional, hierarchical or national boundaries, is also about making the best use of human resources.
+A fully aligned launch framework, with the right launch tool to ensure it is activated and updated in real time across functional, hierarchical or national boundaries, is also about making the best use of human resources.
 Without it, key personnel may find themselves caught up in low-level processing activities.

 These distractions may arise in particular when it comes to managing the enormous flow of data from drug development and commercialisation.
 They risk diluting the effectiveness of launch preparation and implementation by diverting staff energies from defining and realising crucial strategic priorities.